The Milky Way and Beyond

 - Workshop includes all lodging and the final group dinner.

-- Several post-processing sessions are scheduled to help you make the most out of your images.
+- Post-processing sessions are scheduled throughout the workshop to help you make the most out of your images.

-Please arrive in Kanab, UT on May 28th prior to 1PM Utah time for the orientation session.
-Single occupancy hotel accommodations are included in the workshop.
-If you would like double occupancy, please Contact Us and we can give you a discount.
-The first night is our outfitted overnight camping adventure in White Pocket.
-The nights of May 29, 30, 31 you will be at a hotel in Kanab, UT.
-We will finish the workshop late at night on May 31st.
-You can plan your return travel on June 1st.
-For those that want to extend your trip, consider joining our Southwest Shootout June 1-3.
+Please arrive in Kanab, UT on June 9th prior to 1PM Utah time for the orientation session.
+Single occupancy hotel accommodations are included in the fee.
+If you would like double occupancy, please Contact Us and we can provide a discount.
+We'll be at a hotel in Bryce Canyon the night of the 9th.
+The second night is our outfitted overnight camping adventure in White Pocket.
+For the nights of June 11th and 12th you will be at a hotel in Kanab.
+We will finish the workshop late at night on June 12th so lodging is included.
+You can plan your return travel on June 13th.

 You will need your own transportation to get to the gateway location of Kanab, UT.
 We will provide transportation for all workshop outings.
 Everyone on this trip should be in reasonably good physical condition.
 Although we aren't planning any long hikes on this trip, the uneven terrain, sand, and heat can make short hikes seem much harder.
 You should be comfortable walking around 1-3 miles per day while carrying your camera gear.